overmesgit/cogent/README.md

 worker job.
 Worker process documents and update it in db.
 There can be multiple fronted and worker services.

+## Keyword search index

+Keyword search uses Redis indexes to do efficient search.
+After worker have parsed document, program calculates how many each keyword document have and writes this data into keyword index with document id as a key and keywords count as score.
+Later frontend service can use this keyword index for document searching.

 ### Supported formats

 * pdf